rust-stuco/lectures/week8/ownership_p2.md

 <!--Speaker note:
 Aliasing: accessing same data through different variables

-Removing R permission is like to "locking" other references from taking R Combined with "*x can only take R if v has R",
+Removing R permission is like "locking" other references from taking R Combined with "*x can only take R if v has R",
     => no more immutable references

- -->
+Analogous to reader-writer locks
+- the R permission is like the internal reader mutex -->